Lord Nelson (dog): Career

 In April 1969, Lord Nelson was nominated for two Patsy Awards—his first for outstanding motion picture animal star for With Six You Get Eggroll and his first for outstanding animal television star of the year (from a series)—his fourth Patsy for the same category overall—for The Doris Day Show.
 Fellow nominees included the Pig (Green Acres), Ben, the bear (Gentle Ben), Clarence, the lion (Daktari), Scruffy, the dog (The Ghost and Mrs. Muir), Shaggy, the dog (Blondie), Timmy, the chimpanzee (The Beverly Hillbillies), and Chipper, the dog (Land of the Giants).
 Lord Nelson lost both times.
 Arnold, the pig, from television's Green Acres was awarded the Patsy for "Best Supporting Animal in a Television Series".

 Eight months later, in December of that year, Lord Nelson returned to the big and small screens in two productions.
 The first was his fourth overall opposite Lucille Ball in the episode, "Lucy and the Bogie Affair", of her second starring series for CBS, Here's Lucy.
 He plays a lost sheep dog who Lucy's kids bring home and name "Bogie" after legendary film actor Humphrey Bogart.
 Later that month, he was back on the silver screen in a supporting role as Ralph the dog in the feature-length family drama, 80 Steps to Jonah, starring Wayne Newton, Mickey Rooney, and Jo Van Fleet.

 The following June 1970, Lord Nelson was recognized for his work in 80 Steps to Jonah when he was nominated for his second Patsy Award–and seventh overall–in the category of outstanding animal motion picture star.
 Rascal, the racoon, was named the winner for his performance in the Disney movie of the same name.
-It marked the final time he would be nominated for the award in his career.It marked the final time Lord Nelson would be nominated for the award in his career.
+It marked the final time he would be nominated for the award in his career.
+It marked the final time Lord Nelson would be nominated for the award in his career.

 In early July 1971, Lord Nelson was back before the cameras with his trainer Hal Driscoll during a guest appearance on the half-hour syndicated series hosted by Betty White, The Pet Set.
+In January 1972, he appeared in an uncredited role as Ruben Kincaid's neighbor's dog in "Home Is Where the Heart Was" of the hit musical sitcom series The Partridge Family on ABC.